LucasCiocari/data_parser/README.md

 to run while using a local folder

-`docker run -d -v %HOMEPATH%/data/in:/home/data/in/ lucasciocari/parser:4.0`
+`docker run -d -v C:/Users/{Change to your user}/data/in:/home/data/in/ lucasciocari/parser:4.0`

 Known bug: